 ON THE BACK OF THOUGHT

-As I embark on this mystical journey, shrouded in a hazy, milky veil, lending an otherworldly quality to every sensation that assails me, experience is everything, leaving me gasping for breath and yearning for more.
-I am fully immersed in the atmosphere, taking in every little detail around me – the slightest nuances of infancy, the ever-changing mood swings, the innocent movements, and the sounds that marked those earliest days.
+I embark on this mystical journey, shrouded in a hazy, milky veil, which lends an otherworldly quality to every sensation that assails me.
+Experience is everything, leaving me gasping for breath and yearning for more.
+I am fully immersed in the atmosphere, taking in every little detail around me.
+The slightest nuances of infancy, the ever-changing mood swings, the innocent movements, and the sounds that marked those earliest days.
 I am a tiny, fragile vessel of energy, entirely dependent on and shaped by those who came before me.
 From fiery rage to radiant bliss and everything in between, these encounters left an indelible mark on my psyche.
 The more intense the experience, the more I grew in strength and resilience, shaping me into the person I am today.

 Details may be fuzzy, but feelings are still vivid.